nbalakr2/Data-Mining-Project-1/README.md

 I have already compiled 3 datasets (DEMO, AUQ, AUX) in R by joining them on the shared participant identifier SEQN, after converting them from XPT to CSV files.
 By doing this I brought together demographics, questionnaire responses, and audiometric exam results into one unified dataset for analysis.

+df_auq had 14,986 entries and 58 columns with 764,744 missing values.
+df_aux had 5,147 entries and 90 columns with a substantial number of missing values.

 ## Data Understanding and Visualization

 - **Age vs. average hearing threshold** : line chart